 It has been awarded £67,000 from the National Lottery Community Fund and has been split into three parts.

-Firstly there will be a review of existing research, then there will be an online survey and in-depth interviews, followed by an exploration of what changes should be made.
+Firstly there will be a review of existing research, followed by an online survey and in-depth interviews, and finally an exploration of what changes should be made.